 Vinyl and composite siding materials are installed loosely to allow for expansion and contraction due to outside temperature variations.
-Generally, vinyl, metal, or composite siding materials will not require refinishing.
-Composite siding will require re-painting in the future.
+Generally vinyl and metal, siding materials will not require refinishing.
+Composite siding may require re-painting periodically.

 Due to the smooth surface of the siding, these materials can be kept clean by washing with a garden hose, a mild detergent, and some light scrubbing.
 Never use a pressure washer to clean the exterior cladding.
 Excessive water pressure can cause damage to the cladding or force water into the wall cavity.